namdinh95/pacman-revive/README.md

-# This extension brings back the now-removed pacman emoticon in Facebook chat
+# Bring back the now-removed pacman emoticon in Facebook chat
-The extension now works with Facebook web chat.
+This Chrome extension now works with both Facebook web chat and Messenger web chat.

-TODO: Test with messenger platform.